 Hello,Am planning on visiting Leon 5/14, arriving by air in Managua.
 Travel options between these cities, costs, safety issues?

 Phil from the worldnomads.com safety hub here.
-You'll be travelling through Guatemala, Honduras and/or El Salvador - all nations with very high crime rates. ... read more »almost 3 years ago
+You'll be travelling through Guatemala, Honduras and/or El Salvador - all nations with very high crime rates. ... read more »about 3 years ago